upward-dev/Upward/README.md

 DATABASE_URL="postgres://bajeonmlxpbfdq:bbe0a9d989587bb4c4b66aac1c3e4c0af75f8347c0b6128e1bb7d2a8fbc213d7@ec2-3-214-136-47.compute-1.amazonaws.com:5432/d1p1l0ndqdjtj4"

 We use [prisma](https://www.prisma.io/nextjs#nextjs-tabs) as an ORM to postgres to connect directly to the database.
-See example in index.tsx
+See example in index.tsx.

+Prisma schema can be found [here](./prisma/schema.prisma)

 Download the [prisma studio](https://github.com/prisma/studio/releases) to connect directly to the heroku database:

+For development:

-For development: we use prisma to connect to a heroku database on staging
+* Prisma will connect to a heroku database on staging.
+To updated the staging database do:

+* npx prisma db push (upload the changed schema)

-npx prisma generate
+* npx prisma generate (regenrate all the tables)

 ### Finally, run the development server